open-policy-agent/opa/docs/content/management.md

 This will dump all decision through the OPA logging system at the `info` level.
 See [Configuration Reference](../configuration) for more details.

 ### Masking Sensitive Data

-Policy queries may contain sensitive information in the `input` document that must be removed before decision logs are uploaded to the remote API (e.g., usernames, passwords, etc.) Similarly, parts of the policy decision itself may be considered sensitive.
+Policy queries may contain sensitive information in the `input` document that must be removed or modified before decision logs are uploaded to the remote API (e.g., usernames, passwords, etc.) Similarly, parts of the policy decision itself may be considered sensitive.

 By default, OPA queries the `data.system.log.mask` path prior to encoding and